+There are some differences between RV insurance and traditional auto insurance.
 When you buy RV insurance, your insurer or agent will ask simple questions about you, your RV, and how often you use it.
-You'll then select coverages that will best protect you and your vehicle.
-Generally, more coverage means a higher price.
-If you damage your vehicle or you're responsible for someone else's damages or injuries, you'll file a "claim" with your insurer.
-If your claim is covered, they'll pay for the losses or injuries up to your coverage limits.
+You'll then select coverages to best protect you and your vehicle.
+Options include liability, collision, comprehensive, uninsured/underinsured motorist, and even RV towing insurance.
+Generally, more coverage means a higher insurance premium.

 How to get RV insurance

 Earn a discount for quoting online.
 We'll ask about your RV and desired coverages.